-"Preserving our Past - Weaving our Future" was the theme of the 27th Annual North Carolina Indian Youth Unity Conference held June 13 - 16, 2006 at the University of North Carolina in Chapel Hill, North Carolina.
-Co-sponsored by the North Carolina Native American Youth Organization (NCNAYO and the North Carolina Commission of Indian Affairs' Educational Talent Search Program, this event was attended by over 325 Indian youth and adults representing Indian tribes and organizations from across the state of North Carolina.
-The highlight of the conference was a College Fair with 30 colleges represented.
-Other special events included a powwow, Mister and Miss NCNAYO pageants, talent show, basketball tournament, an awards banquet, and art and essay contests.
-Three \$500 college scholarships were awarded to graduating seniors at the conference.
+"Painting Our Future with the Colors of The Past" was the theme of the 28th Annual North Carolina Indian Youth Unity Conference held June 13 - 16, 2007 at Methodist University in Fayetteville, North Carolina.
+Cosponsored by the North Carolina Native American Youth Organization (NCNAYO and the North Carolina Commission of Indian Affairs' Educational Talent Search Program, this event was attended by over 325 Indian youth and adults representing Indian tribes and organizations from across the state of North Carolina.
+The highlights of the conference included a powwow, Mister and Miss NCNAYO pageants, talent show, basketball tournament, an awards banquet, and art and essay contests.
+Two \$500 college scholarships were awarded to graduating seniors at the conference.
+Additionally, the North Carolina American Indian Fund presented seven \$500 college scholarships during the conference.